JackHowa/ember-react-cheatsheet/docs/intro.md

 3. **Test Before You Submit**:
    - Verify that your code runs correctly and aligns with the app’s goals.

-By contributing your expertise and examples, you can help create a valuable resource for developers migrating from Ember.js to React!
+By contributing your expertise and examples, you can help create a valuable resource for developers migrating from Ember to React!